karayabin/universe-snapshot/universe/TheScientist/universe-dependencies-2019.md

 In the case of a planet (i.e. if the package to download is a planet), then we call it a galaxy identifier, since it's aesthetically/semantically more pleasing to the ears (i.e. it makes sense to group planets into galaxies in the universe nomenclature).

+However, the galaxy identifier is not really like a namespace for planets, because all planets merge in the same universe.
+So each planet name must be unique in relation to the universe, and so two planets in the universe can't have the same name, even if they come from different galaxies.

+Note: that's because otherwise we would have to deal with multiple autoloaders, which would probably be more complicated.

 Planet
 --------

 A [BSR-0](https://github.com/lingtalfi/BumbleBee/blob/master/Autoload/convention.bsr0.eng.md) package.